 - 4 color options available

 - Removable footbed

 - Might feel slightly stiff

 Salomon offers the best women’s hiking boots for plantar fasciitis, which feature an EnergyCell midsole made of EVA foam to effectively absorb all shock.
 The upper mesh is anti-debris to prevent pesky rocks and sand from making their way to the bottom of your feet.
-For optimal protection from medial and lateral slides on muddy trails, the mudguard on the base comes into action.
-Designed with the help of Descent Control Technology, you can complete your adventures even on wet surfaces with no fear.
+For optimal protection from medial and lateral slides on muddy trails, the mudguard on the base of the fashionable boots comes into action.
+Designed with the help of Descent Control Technology, you can complete your physical activity or adventure even on wet surfaces with no fear.

 - Anti-debris mesh

 - The tongue might irritate a bit at first.